additional commentary by NH State Rep. Timothy Horrigan; December 6, 2011

 In December 2011, Presidential candidate Rick Perry took the positive message ad to depths even Sen. Kelly Ayotte wouldn't sink to.
 He appeared by the side of a river (probably not filmed anywhere in New Hampshire, judging by how green the grass is on the river bank— even though we have enjoyed a generally mild winter.)
 He was dressed like John Kerry in a tan barn coat.
 Tuneful music played in the background as this pleasant-looking man spewed forth a message of pure bigotry.
 The ad was entitled "Strong":

-not ashamed to admit that I'm a Christian, but you don't need to be
+ashamed to admit that I'm a Christian, but you don't

 I'm Rick Perry and I approve this